turmoni/micropython-lib/micropython/lora/examples/simple_rxtx/README.md

 ## Source Files

-* `simple_rxtx.py` is a very simple implementation of a program to alternately receive and transmit LoRa packets.
+* `simple_rxtx.py` is a very simple implementation of a program to alternately receive and send LoRa packets.
 * `simple_rxtx_async.py` is the same program implemented using async Python.

 ## Running the examples